 Unfortunately, there are some operations or medical treatments that will require you to go under anesthesia.
 However, if you have never been under anesthesia before, this can be somewhat risky.
 Some people have anesthesia allergies, and until you're under, you may not know if you're among them.

 When Illinois residents go to the hospital for surgery, they trust that the procedure will go well.
 Sometimes, though, people might realize that their surgeon has operated on the wrong body part.
-In this this situation, people usually want to understand why this error occurred.
+In this situation, people usually want to understand why this error occurred.

 Anytime medicine is involved, proper measurements are crucial.
 Depending on the type of health need, taking correct dosages at the rights times can be paramount to a patient's well-being.
 Most Illinois residents who require regular medications understand the importance of the details when it comes to daily routines.